ecodjtal/sverchok-experiments1/README.md

 # sverchok-experiment-files
-some sverchok node-trees json files for motion graphics and other random tests
+some sverchok node-trees for motion graphics and other random tests